Dallan Hayden

-Dallan Hayden (born June 22, 2003) is an American football running back for the Ohio State Buckeyes.
+Dallan Hayden (born June 22, 2003) is an American college football running back for the Colorado Buffaloes.
+He previously played for the Ohio State Buckeyes.

 High school career

 Hayden attended Christian Brothers High School in Memphis, Tennessee.
 Over his junior and senior seasons, he rushed for 4,012 yards and 57 touchdowns combined and was named Tennessee's Mr. Football both years.
 He committed to Ohio State University to play college football.

 College career

+Ohio State

 As a true freshman at Ohio State in 2022, Hayden earned playing time alongside TreVeyon Henderson and Miyan Williams.

+On April 8, 2024, Hayden announced that he would enter the transfer portal.

+Colorado

+On April 22, 2024, Hayden announced that he would transfer to Colorado.

+Statistics

 Personal life

-His father, Aaron Hayden, played in the National Football League (NFL).
+His father, Aaron Hayden, played for the University of Tennessee and in the National Football League (NFL).